 - Clean and lubricate fans and other moving parts.

-- Check belts for condition and replace when necessary.
+- Check belts for condition and replace them when necessary.

 - Make minor repairs and indicate where more significant repair or replacement is needed.

 A safe and effective installation of HVAC equipment requires a knowledgeable and qualified contractor.
-Contact us today for help hiring an HVAC contractor for your residential project.
+Contact us today for help hiring an HVAC contractor for your residential AC and heating services Phoenix AZ project.